 Your time is limited, so don’t waste it living someone else’s life.

-Thank you, Steve Jobs and Mother Watson, for making the world a better place and moving others to join you.
+Thank you, Steve Jobs and Mother Watson, for making the world a better place and for moving others to join you.